Roboy/anthropomorphic-dexterous-robotic-hand/Programming/Arduino/README.md

+# anthropomorphic-hand
+This repo contains design files for fusion 360 as well as a descritpion  how to set up the Arduino and the Adafruit motorboard for the hand.

+# Install the Arduino Software

+Download the latest software at https://www.arduino.cc/en/Main/Software and install it.
+Connect your Microcontroller to your computer, choose the right port (tools - port) and the right board (tools - board.
+In our case: Genuino 101).

 # Adafruit 16-Channel Servo Driver with Arduino

 Driving servo motors with the Arduino Servo library is pretty easy, but each one consumes a